edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

 ```

 #### 4. **Fault Tolerance**
 If one agent fails, others can continue.
+Unlike a monolithic agent where one failure stops everything, multi-agent systems can gracefully degrade.
+You can implement fallbacks, retry with different agents, or continue with partial results.

 ```python
 try: